Black Panther (character): 2010s

 A new Black Panther series written by Ta-Nehisi Coates and drawn by Brian Stelfreeze was launched in 2016.
 Marvel intended the series to respond to contemporary social justice concerns.
 Coates was previously a correspondent for The Atlantic and won the National Book Award for his essay Between the World and Me.
 As Todd Steven Burroughs writes, "The announcement that Ta-Nehisi Coates––the writer whom Toni Morrison called the heir to novelist and essayist James Baldwin––was going to write a new, ongoing Black Panther title shook both the Marvel Universe and café society."
 In Coates's first storyline, titled A Nation Under Our Feet, T'Challa faces a popular uprising against his monarchy.
 At the conclusion of the story, Wakanda is reformed into a constitutional democracy, with the Black Panther continuing as a figurehead king rather than a ruler.
 This series introduces a new version of The Crew, now including Storm, Luke Cage, Misty Knight, and Manifold.
 According to Diamond Comic Distributors, Black Panther (2016) #1 was the best-selling comic book in April 2016, while #2 was the 9th best-selling comic book in May 2016.
 Critic Todd Steven Burroughs characterizes the story as "ultra-cerebral", and suggests that some of the previous authors of the character may have found it pretentious.
 He interprets the story as a fascinating deconstruction of Wakanda that removes "what [Coates] might call the intellectual crutch of Black nationalism" from the mythos of Black Panther.

 In Coates' second storyline, Avengers of the New World, Wakanda's mythology was expanded, showing the panther goddess Bast as a member of a pantheon known as the Orisha.
+(Note: The Orishas are deities of the Yoruba religion.
+Yoruba is one of the official languages of Wakanda.)
 Coates also wrote a six-issue series called Black Panther and the Crew that addresses the problem of police killings and also suggests that the Marvel universe includes a number of previously unknown superheroes from the Bandung Conference.
 Coates also co-wrote a new series called Black Panther: World of Wakanda together with Roxane Gay that detailed more about the Dora Milaje.
 In 2017, the Africanfuturist writer Nnedi Okorafor wrote the series Black Panther: Long Live the King.

 In February 2018, Christopher Priest, Don McGregor, and Reginald Hudlin each contributed one story to the Black Panther Annual #1.

-In spring 2018, Coates wrote a new Black Panther series.
-Titled The Intergalactic Empire of Wakanda, this is a space opera.
+In spring 2018, Coates wrote a new Black Panther series; titled The Intergalactic Empire of Wakanda, this is a space opera.
 According to Diamond Comic Distributors, Black Panther (2018) #1 was the fifth best-selling comic book in May 2018.